-For the analysis, 57 tumour types or groups were identified, primarily based on their relevance to the NAEDI agenda.
+For the analysis, 56 tumour types or groups were identified, primarily based on advice from site specific expert advisory groups and suitability for the various breakdowns published.
 The list of tumour types by International Classification of Disease (ICD-10) codes is provided in Appendices 4.1 and 4.2.